2014 Texas Charter Schools Conference

 of the entire Texas charter school community.
-More than 1,300 charter school advocates including teachers, administrators, board members, policy makers, and vendors will gather for training, networking, and sharing best practices for
+More than 1,300 charter school advocates including teachers, administrators, board members, policy makers, and vendors will gather for training, networking, and sharing best practices forcharter effectiveness and compliance.

 Plan for your team to attend:

-The Texas Charter Schools Conference will be held in Fort Worth on
+The Texas Charter Schools Conference will be held in Houston on

 your staff to the Texas Charter Schools Conference for professional